ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 Here `; print_endline "C"` is executed after the whole conditional expression, not after `print_endline "B"`.

 The sequence must form a single subexpression to have two prints in one branch.
-Parenthesis can be used, but it is customary to use `begin … end` in an imperative context.
+Parentheses can be used, but it is customary to use `begin … end` in an imperative context.
  ```ocaml
 # if true then
     print_endline "A"